 For current refundings and advance refundings resulting in the defeasance of debt, the difference between the reacquisition price and the net carrying amount of the old debt is reported as a deferred outflow of resources and recognized ratably as a component of interest expense over the remaining life of the old debt or the life of the new debt, whichever is shorter.
-In connection with the refunding, the estimated amortization for the current year was nominal.
+In connection with the refunding, \$25,215 was recognized as a component of interest expense in the current fiscal year.